Latteflo/secure_network_design/ACL trouble/Readme.md

 The response:
 4. The outgoing port has an outbound traffic access-list with an ID of 20.
 The device checks the packet against the access-list.
 5. The packet does not match the criteria of any statement in the access-list.
 The packet is denied and dropped by default.
-Ok then I'll explicitly allow this exact ip in the access-list and let's see what happens.
+Ok then I'll explicitly allow this exact ip in the access-list and let's see what happens.\
----
-Me: `access-list 20 permit host 8.8.8.8`
+Me: `access-list 20 permit host 8.8.8.8`\
 Packet Tracer: ping successful

 Well I guess I did something wrong.
 Maybe I have to include "host" even before a network address even though in their rules they explicitly say that host is for "a SINGLE host address" but you never know let's try.